Skip to content

 Don't worry — you don't need a degree to learn 40k.
 The 11th Edition changes are mostly quality-of-life improvements designed to keep games flowing:

-- Terrain is now the objective.
+• Terrain is now the objective.
 Those abstract objective markers are gone — you'll fight over actual buildings and battlefield features instead.

-- Smoother combat, with bigger engagement ranges and tidier rules for charging and fighting.
+• Smoother combat, with bigger engagement ranges and tidier rules for charging and fighting.

-- Better app support to help you build armies and track your games.
+• Better app support to help you build armies and track your games.

 It all adds up to a game that's easier to pick up and just as satisfying to master.
+New to the game entirely?
+Our guide to the basic rules of Warhammer 40,000 covers the fundamentals.

 PRE-ORDER YOURS FROM LOADED DICE

 Whether you're starting your very first army or adding to a growing collection, this is the perfect moment to dive into the grim darkness of the far future.
+Not sure Armageddon is the right entry point for you?
+Our guide to Warhammer 40k starter sets compares every option.

 For the Emperor… and, well, WAAAGH!

-See you at 10am on the 6th.
+See you on release day.